My dog has a large open wound and my veterinarian recommended leaving it open to heal rather than repairing it with sutures. Why is this?

 What about pain medications?

-In many cases, your veterinarian will prescribe anti-inflammatory or analgesic medication to relieve pain and discomfort.
-However, anti-inflammatory medications can delay healing.
+Your veterinarian will prescribe appropriate medications to relieve pain and discomfort.
 Once a wound has begun to heal, it is no longer as painful.
 Your veterinarian will assess the individual situation and determine the most appropriate medications for your dog.
+Pain medications most typically prescribed are non-steroidal anti-inflammatory drugs (NSAIDs) such as meloxicam (Rheumocam, Metacam®), deracoxib (Deramaxx®), or carprofen (Rimadyl®).